RebelTechnology/OpenWareLab/Faust/Tutorial/02_DualVCA/README.md

 ```

 ## Envelope Follower Output
 The Lich and Magus feature CV outputs.
 Adressing thoose and sending a signal is not so easy in Faust, but still possible.
-First, we use the `hbargraph("name",min,max)` UI element to define a kind of output port.
-To map it to the physical output we have to include **>[OWL:X]** where **X** is the output parameter.
-On Lich and Wizard, this must be `F` or `G`, corresponding to CV out 1 and 2 respectively.
-On Magus, any of the 20 CV ports can be either an input or an output.
-To designate the parameter as an output, we add a `>` right angle to the end of the parameter name.
+First, we use is the `hbargraph("name",min,max)` UI element to to define a kind of output port.
+To map this port the physical output we have to include **>[OWL:X]** where **X** is the port (F or G on Lich).

 Second, we have to route a signal to the `hbargraph`.
 We do this with the `attach()` function.
 You can read the [documentation](https://faustdoc.grame.fr/manual/syntax/#attach-primitive) to see how it works in detail.